hrithik-jha/FakeNewsDet/README.md

 Run `python opert.py` in `/NLP` folder. \
 All output will be printed in the terminal.

+## Viz
+The `plots.py` plots graphs for better inference of the cleaned article after applying NER to identify most commonly written Names or Entities.

 ## Doc map
 +-API\
 L___app.py\